 - Dr Kirsten Haworth - Lecturer in Humanitarianism and Conflict Response

 - Dr Jiho Cha - Senior Lecturer in Humanitarian Studies

-- Dr Ayham Fattoum - Lecturer in Disaster Operations Management
+- Dr Ayham Fattoum - Pathway Lead for MSc International Disaster Management, and Lecturer in Disaster Operations Management

-- Dr Hannah Baumeister - Lecturer in Humanitarian Studies
+- Dr Jessica Hawkins - Senior Lecturer in Humanitarian Studies